logo

 return "Parse %d parameters %s" % (len(args), str(args))

-At last future of regular expression routes is direct access to dictionary with req.groups variable.
+A future feature of regular expression routes is direct access to the dictionary with the req.groups variable.
 This variable is set from any regular expression route.

 @app.route('/test/<variable0>/<variable1>/<variable2>')